The essentially chief series of a compactly generated locally compact group: Essentially chief series

 Using the general methods outlined in \cite[Appendix II]{CM11}, one can produce negligible chief factors which are neither abelian, compact, nor discrete.

-\begin{rmk} In later work, we shall show that all negligible chief factors $K/L$ in an \lcsc group are either quasi-discrete, meaning that the elements of $K/L$ with open centralizer form a dense subgroup of $K/L$, or compact.
+\begin{rmk} In \cite{RW_LC_16}, we show that all negligible chief factors $K/L$ in an \lcsc group are either quasi-discrete, meaning that the elements of $K/L$ with open centralizer form a dense subgroup of $K/L$, or compact.
 The work \cite{CM11} furthermore shows quasi-discrete groups have restrictive topological structure. \end{rmk}

-In contrast to the results about existence of chief series, we do not need to assume that $G$ is compactly generated for our Jordan-H\"{o}lder theorem.
+In contrast to the results about existence of chief series, we do not need to assume that $G$ is compactly generated for our Jordan--H\"{o}lder theorem.

 \begin{thm} Suppose that $G$ is an \lcsc group and that $G$ has two essentially chief series $(A_i)_{i=0}^m$ and $(B_j)_{j=0}^n$.
 Define

 Then there is a bijection $f:I \rightarrow J$, where $f(i)$ is the unique element $j \in J$ such that $A_i/A_{i-1}$ is associated to $B_j/B_{j-1}$. \end{thm}